 - Gather all the ingredients.
 Soak 1 dried red chili pepper in a small bowl of water to rehydrate (until Step 10).

 - Cut off the top and bottom of the turnip.

 - Peel off the skin of the turnips.

-Turn the turnip upside down, with the cut side on the bottom.
-Then make one crisscross incision (we call it kakushi bocho) in the bottom of each turnip so they will easily absorb the flavors.
+- Turn the turnip upside down, with the cut side on the bottom.
+Then make a one crisscross incision (we call it kakushi bocho) in the bottom of each turnip so they will easily absorb the flavors.

 - Once the turnip is tender, rinse thoroughly in running water, and gently squeeze out the water.
 Be careful not to damage the fine cuts.
 Empty the salt water and place the turnips back in the bowl and add the marinade.

 - Thinly slice the red chili pepper and add to the marinade (I do not include the seeds as they are too spicy).
 Marinade the turnips for at least 1 hour (up to 2 days) to pickle.

 - To serve, gently squeeze out the marinade, separate out the “petals” of chrysanthemum.
 Place the chili slices (and yuzu/lemon peel slices – optional) in the center of the turnip.